Why email authentication is essential

 - Generate the DNS TXT record and policy file

-- Host the policy file at
+- Host the policy file: use MTA-STS Hosting for zero-maintenance hosting, or self-host at

 https://mta-sts.yourdomain.com/.well-known/mta-sts.txt - Publish the DNS TXT record at